AFRICA-FX-Kenyan, Ugandan currencies seen stable, Zambian weaker

 "We expect some inflows from tourism and these levels are likely to remain the same for sometime, probably until January 2021 because we are heading to the holiday season."

+The naira traded at 470 per dollar on Thursday, recovering from the low it touched this week, after the central bank eased rules on diaspora remittances.

+On Monday, the central bank weakened the naira to 390 per dollar for exchange bureaux mostly patronised by individuals, in an attempt to ease pressure on the currency, which has hit new lows on the black market as dollar scarcity squeezes the economy.

-(Reporting by Duncan Miriri, Chris Mfula, Elias Biryabarema and Nuzulack Dausen; compiled by Omar Mohammed; editing by Larry King)
+(Reporting by Duncan Miriri, Chris Mfula, Elias Biryabarema, Nuzulack Dausen and Chijioke Ohuocha; compiled by Omar Mohammed; Editing by Toby Chopra)

 ((chris.mfula@thomsonreuters.com;+260966882814))